Biodiversity and Invasive Species

 The Recovering America’s Wildlife Act (RAWA) is a bipartisan effort focused on funding the conservation or restoration of wildlife and plant species of greatest conservation need; the wildlife conservation strategies of states, territories, tribes, and the District of Columbia; and wildlife conservation education and recreation projects.
 The House passed the Recovering America’s Wildlife Act (H.R.2773) last year and the Senate bill (S.2372) had 47 bipartisan cosponsors in the 117th Congress.

-The Recovering America’s Wildlife Act (S.1149) was just reintroduced by Senators Heinrich and Tillis on March 30th, 2023.
+The Recovering America’s Wildlife Act (S.1149) was reintroduced by Senators Heinrich and Tillis on March 30th, 2023.
 I respectfully ask you to please consider cosponsoring this transformational bill and pass it as soon as possible.
 Our wildlife simply can’t wait any longer.

 The North American Invasive Species Management Association (NAISMA) supports RAWA because it will provide critical resources to wildlife professionals tasked with conserving the diversity of America’s native species.
 Invasive species pose one of the largest threats to wildlife and have contributed to the need to list more than 42 percent of the organisms currently listed under the Endangered Species Act.
 For example, the Channel Islands faced an ecological collapse due in part to invasive feral hog populations.
 A recovery program involving removing the invasive pigs successfully saved endemic island foxes; fox subspecies listed as endangered were delisted in fewer than two decades.